tgarg-splunk/splunk-operator/docs/Install.md

 ## Admin Installation for All Namespaces

-By default operator will be installed in `splunk-operator` and will watch all the namespaces of your cluster for splunk enterprise custom resources:
+By default operator will be installed in `splunk-operator` namespace and will watch all the namespaces of your cluster for splunk enterprise custom resources:

 ```
 wget -O splunk-operator.yaml https://github.com/splunk/splunk-operator/releases/download/1.0.5/splunk-operator-cluster.yaml